-- Communicating with roommates to cut down on the number of duplicate appliances or entertainment systems. - Packing a surge protector to protect electronics during power surges and help cut down on energy waste while appliances are in stand-by mode. - Bringing reusable water bottles, mugs, and dishes rather than buying bottled water and disposable items. - Bringing washable hand towels and dish rags instead of packing paper towels.
-Just a small measure like that reduces paper waste, saves trees, reduces energy consumption and helps curb greenhouse gas emissions.
+- Communicating with roommates to cut down on the number of duplicate furniture, appliances, or household items. - Packing a surge protector to protect electronics during power surges and help cut down on energy waste while - appliances are in stand-by mode. - Bringing reusable water bottles, mugs, silverware, and dishes rather than buying bottled water and disposable items. - Bringing washable hand towels and dish rags instead of packing paper towels. - Bringing a bike for easy, carbon-free transport across town. - Remember: Consider where you are purchasing your new items, and try to prioritize locally owned or ethically - · sourced businesses!

-Our expectation is that while students belong to the Mercyhurst community, environmentally responsible behavior will become (if it is not already) a habit that you don't even need to think about: proper recycling across campus, conserving energy by turning off lights and electronics, keeping heating or air conditioning systems at reasonable temperatures, reducing unnecessary carbon emissions by carpooling, walking or biking to nearby destinations, and taking advantage of available public transportation, like the EMTA.
+Our expectation is that while students belong to the Mercyhurst community, sustainable living will become (if it is not already) a habit that comes naturally: proper recycling across campus, conserving energy by turning off lights and electronics, keeping heating or air conditioning at reasonable temperatures, reducing unnecessary carbon emissions by carpooling, walking or biking to nearby destinations, and taking advantage of available public transportation, like the EMTA.
 While at Mercyhurst, we abide by the Erie County, PA recycling guidelines, and we encourage everyone to do their part by familiarizing themselves with these rules during their time on campus.

-Students can get involved in sustainable initiatives by joining the Student Sustainability Club and/or applying for funding for a project through the Student Sustainability Fund (SSF).
-This fund was established by students in 2006-07 to allow sustainability initiatives by all campus community members and comes directly from a Sustainability fee issued each semester.
-Past projects include implementing a composting program for all three of our dining halls, the green roof above the Ceramics Lab in Zurn Hall, a model sustainable landscape behind Warde Residence Hall, solar umbrella chargers, and upgrades to campus recycling containers, among others.
+Students can get involved in sustainable initiatives by joining the Sustainability Club and/or applying for funding for a project through the Student Sustainability Fund (SSF).
+This fund was established by students in 2006-07 to support sustainability initiatives by all campus community members and comes directly from a Sustainability fee issued each semester.
+Projects can be of your own design, and can be assisted by the Sustainability Coordinator.
+The Office of Sustainability offers many other opportunities for students, including a bike lending program, food waste composting, a sewing machine for repairing your clothes, and lessons in food preservation.
 For more information about sustainability at Mercyhurst University and how you can get involved, please visit the Sustainability webpage and the Sustainability page on the Mercyhurst Hub.